Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asteraceae >>> Stephanomeria pauciflora

 Sponsored Links:

 PERENNIAL HERB: Grows and flowers nearly year round.
-Large plants up to a meter tall and a meter wide are slightly woody below.
-Mature plants develop many curving stems, some living, many dead giving a basket-like appearance.
+Large plants up to a meter tall and a meter wide are woody-stemmed below.
+Mature plants develop many curving stems, some living and many dead; the plant thus resembles a straw basket.
 Broken green stems exude milky sap like other members of the lettuce subfamily.

-RANGE: Quite common on rocky slopes, washes and on disturbed sites throughout the Sonoran Desert.
-An occasional weed on vacant city lots in Phoenix and Tucson, Arizona areas.
+RANGE: Quite common on rocky slopes, washes and on disturbed sites throughout the Sonoran Desert in Arizona.
+An occasional volunteer in city lots and gardens, Phoenix and Tucson, Arizona areas.

-FLOWERS: Lavender flowers appear to have five or six petals.
-However, these are composite flowers - each 'petal' is actually a distinct flower - notice the five notches at tip of each representing five petals.
-Each of the composite's flowers is equipped with an ovary, two-parted stigma and stamens.
+FLOWERS: Lavender flowers, less than a cm in diameter, appear to have five or six petals.
+However, these are composite flowers - each 'petal' is actually a separate flower - notice the five notches at tip of each representing five, fused petals.
+Each of the composite's flowers is equipped with an ovary, a two-parted stigma and five stamens.

 ACHENE: Each seed is topped with a plumose pappus that sheds easily.